Kadriju/dog-adoption-platform-backup/README.md

 Back-end and database

 This project needs to use a relational database (which one is most fitted for this project?).
-We need to take into account that this database will most likely eventually store the information about thousands of dogs and cats.
+We need to take into account that this database will most likely eventually store the information about thousands of dogs.
 Chat gpt recommends to use Postgre SQL - “We need to consider scalability, performance, and support for complex queries.
 A PostgreSQL database is an excellent choice for this project because it is robust, supports advanced search features, and handles large datasets efficiently.”

 An example of the database design and architecture: